Diseases & Conditions

 Pigmented Villonodular Synovitis

 Pigmented villonodular synovitis (PVNS) is a condition that causes the synovium—the thin layer of tissue that lines the joints and tendons—to thicken and overgrow.
 The mass or tumor that results from this overgrowth is not cancerous and does not spread (metastasize) to other areas of the body.
-PVNS is a progressive disease, however, that slowly worsens and can lead to bone damage and arthritis.
+However, PVNS is a progressive disease.
+It slowly worsens and can lead to bone damage and arthritis.

 In a healthy joint, the synovium produces a small amount of fluid that lubricates the cartilage and aids in movement.
 In PVNS, the synovium produces extra fluid, causing swelling in the joint and making movement very painful.

 PVNS typically involves only one joint.
 In 80% of patients, the knee is involved, but PVNS can also affect the hip, ankle, shoulder, and elbow.
-The condition can affect people of all ages, but it occurs most often in young adults in their 30s and 40s.
+The condition can affect people of all ages, but it occurs most often in young adults from 20 to 50 years of age.

 There are two forms of PVNS—localized and diffuse.